 Co-Founder, CriticalPast.com

-As co-founder of CriticalPast.com, Jim Erickson merges his extensive background as a video technician, motion picture film professional and network engineer with his interest in transferring historic motion picture films into modern archival formats.
-Jim’s belief in archival preservation and enhancement through public involvement is one of the driving factors behind CriticalPast.com.
+As co-founder of CriticalPast.com, Jim Erickson-Nepomuceno merges his extensive background as a video technician, motion picture film professional and network engineer with his interest in transferring historic motion picture films into modern archival formats.
+Jim's belief in archival preservation and enhancement through public involvement is one of the driving factors behind CriticalPast.com.

 Established by Jim in 2007, with his brother, Andy, CriticalPast.com is one of the largest online collections of historic, royalty-free film footage and still images in the world.
 Drawn largely from U.S. government agency archives, CriticalPast’s collection spans thousands of hours of video and millions of still images.
 Jim developed CriticalPast’s unique image processing algorithms, which were used in creating the millions of still images seen within the collection.
 He also created the site’s editing and content management systems that enable the production of clips and the enhancement of metadata within clips.